TouK/nussknacker/docs/operations_guide/Operations.md

 For minor release changes (e.g. 1.11 to 1.12) it’s a bit more involved, the safest way is the following:

 * Perform savepoints of all running jobs
 * Stop all running jobs
 * Upgrade cluster
 * Restore all jobs from savepoints

-See Nussknacker operations REST API part for REST endpoints [link] for performing savepoints and restoring from them.
+See Nussknacker management REST API [documentation](#deployment-rest-api) for performing savepoints and restoring from them.

 ##### Upgrading Nussknacker